hirak99/yabsnap/README.md

     The generated script is designed to let you continue working in the live environment and switch over to the rolled-back state on the next reboot.

-    > [!NOTE]
-    > It is **strongly recommended** that you read and understand the script
-    > before committing to a rollback.
-Doing so will help you see exactly what
-    > it does and how to reverse it if needed.
-The generated script is intentionally kept small and readable for this reason.

 - Does `yabsnap` support _offline_ rollback?
   - Yes!
 Starting from `v2.3.0`, `yabsnap` stores the necessary information to perform